 We welcome and value appropriate adults who will be able to help on the bus staff.
 There are three different ways in which you can get involved on the roadHoG bus:

-These are people who come on board and work with young people; serving in the cafe, supervising the games consoles, playing board games, leading sports activities outside, helping with a craft activity or special projects or simply listening.
+These are people who come on board and work with young people.
+By serving in the cafe or supervising the games consoles and playing board games.
+By leading sports activities outside.
+They can even help with the craft activity.
 Their primary aim is to ensure that roadHoG is a safe place for young people.
-The bus staff work under the supervision of the Team Leader.
+The bus staff work under the supervision of a Team Leader.

 Bus Support Team

-These are people who are able to help with the maintenance of the bus: cleaning the bus, checking supplies, mechanical maintenance, levels checking and ensuring a high quality of health and safety on a weekly basis.
+These are people who are able to help with the maintenance of the bus: cleaning the bus, checking supplies, mechanical maintenance, level checking and ensuring a high quality of health and safety on a bi-weekly basis.
 Mechanical experience would be helpful, but not essential.

 Each person, working directly with young people, will be required to meet all the criteria in LYM safeguarding policy; including an enhanced DBS check, completed LYM Volunteers Form (which includes two character references) and will be required to complete an evening of safety and safeguarding training.
 Refresher training is essential every three years.